Would-be adoptive parents look beyond Russia

 NEW YORK Russia's new ban on U.S. adoptions is the latest setback for hopeful American parents as countries increasingly impose restrictions.

 In 2004, U.S. citizens adopted 22,991 children who had been born abroad, an all-time high, according to Adoptive Families magazine.
 By 2011, that number had fallen to 9,319.
-(For a graphic view of how international adoptions have fallen in various countries, see link.reuters.com/tut84t)
+For a graphic view of how international adoptions have fallen in various countries, see link.reuters.com/tu84t

 There are still other options for Americans wanting to adopt an international child.
 Bulgaria, Columbia and many African nations are some of the new, go-to countries for U.S. adoptions.